 Elizabeth Haynes is a former police intelligence analyst who lives in Norfolk with her husband and son.
 Her first novel, Into the Darkest Corner, was Amazon’s Best Book of the Year 2011 and a New York Times bestseller.
 Now published in 37 countries, it was originally written as part of National Novel Writing Month (NaNoWriMo), an online challenge to write a 50,000 word novel in the month of November.
 She has written a further three psychological thrillers—Revenge of the Tide, Human Remains and Never Alone—and two novels in the DCI Louisa Smith series, Under a Silent Moon and Behind Closed Doors.

-Her new novel, The Murder of Harriet Monckton is based on an unsolved murder in 1843 and will be published in September 2018.
+Her new novel, The Murder of Harriet Monckton is based on an unsolved murder in 1843 and was published by Myriad in September 2018.